Welcome to Denmark

 Nordic New Cuisine

-Denmark is known for their beautiful design and architecture, but today Denmark is equally famous for its food called "Nordic New Cuisine", and the world's best restaurant Noma in Copenhagen.
+Denmark is known for its beautiful design and architecture, but today Denmark is equally famous for its food called Nordic New Cuisine and the world's best restaurant, Noma in Copenhagen.

-Denmark also famous for "Nordic Noir"
+Denmark is also famous for "Nordic Noir"

 In Denmark, you find many great architects, actors, musicians, ballet dancers, opera singers and others who enrich the Danish cultural life.

-Denmark - A green nation
+Denmark - a green nation

 Denmark is also one of the world's largest exporters of wind turbines, and the most famous company is Vestas.